geoffreylitt/wildcard-onward-paper/paper.md

 direct manipulation, though: the objects being manipulated are in the domain of programming, not the domain of the task at hand.

-It is reasonable to choose imperative programming as the model for building customizations.
-Turing-Complete programming provides a high ceiling for possible customizations, and the a sequence of commands is a natural fit for automations which simulate a series of steps taken by the user.
+Imperative programming is a reasonable choice as the model for building customizations.
+Turing-complete programming provides a high ceiling for possible customizations, and a sequence of commands is a natural fit for automations which simulate a series of steps taken by the user.